oscarjp7/portfolio/README.md

 ### London Air Pollution

+London Air Quality Analysis
-This project involves the analysis and visualisation of air quality data in London over multiple years (2013, 2016, and 2019).
-The goal was to observe the changes in pollution levels across different boroughs.
-The data was taken from the GLA and TFL Air Quality
+This project aimed to analyze and visualize air quality in London using historical data from 2013, 2016, and 2019.
+The objective was to observe changes in air pollution over time and identify patterns across different boroughs.

 <details>
   <summary>Expand for more detail</summary>
-  <p>In this project, I retrieved and stored stock data using yfinance in a SQL database to maintain a robust and scalable data storage solution.
-The trading strategies implemented include the Moving Average and Triple Exponential Moving Average to generate buy/sell signals in trading.</p>
-  <p>The project involved the following key steps:</p>
+  <p>For this project, I used air quality data from various years to create a comprehensive analysis of pollution levels across London's boroughs.
+The steps involved were as follows:</p>
   <ul>
-    <li><strong>Data Preparation:</strong> I downloaded air quality concentration data that inc.</li>
-    <li><strong>Data Extraction:</strong> I implemented the Moving Average and Triple Exponential Moving Average strategies to generate buy and sell signals based on the historical data.</li>
-    <li><strong>Data Extraction:</strong> Conducted thorough backtesting of the implemented strategies using historical data.
-This helped in evaluating the performance of each strategy and understanding its strengths and weaknesses.</li>
-    <li><strong>Data Extraction:</strong> Integrated visualisation tools to plot stock prices, moving averages, and trading signals.
-This provided a clear visual representation of the strategies and their performance over time, aiding in qualitative analysis.</li>
+    <li><strong>Data Collection:</strong> Air quality data for 2013, 2016, and 2019 were obtained from the GLA and TFL Air Quality, including the concentrations of pollutants NO2, NOx, PM10, PM10d, and PM2.5.</li>
+    <li><strong>Data Preparation:</strong> The data was cleaned and processed to ensure consistency.
+Points of air quality measurements were converted to a GeoDataFrame with appropriate CRS (Coordinate Reference System) to match London boroughs' geographical data.</li>
+    <li><strong>Spatial Join:</strong> The processed air quality data was spatially joined with the geographical boundaries of London boroughs to associate each measurement with its corresponding borough.</li>
+    <li><strong>Visualization:</strong> Using matplotlib and geopandas, I created plots to visualize the air quality concentrations.
+Separate plots were generated for 2013, 2016, and 2019, allowing a comparison of pollution levels over the years.</li>
   </ul>
-  <p>The results of the backtesting and visualisations provided insights into the effectiveness of the strategies, helping to refine and improve them further.</p>
 </details>

 ### Stock Trading Strategy Backtesting